jeslor/content_editor/README.md

 # ContentEditor 📝

-A **React Content Editor** for rich text editing, supporting formatting, images, and more! 🚀
+A **React Content Editor** for rich text editing, supporting formatting, code and more, using tiptap! 🚀

 ## Features ✨
 - **Bold**, *Italic*, & Underline formatting 🎨